Louisville Public Media offers internships to college students, available in various departments throughout the year.

-90.5 WUOL Intern
+90.5 WUOL Music Education Intern

-Internships at Louisville Public Media are unpaid.
+Internships at Louisville Public Media are paid.
 Credit is available to students in an established internship program through his/her school.
 It is the responsibility of the student to contact his/her school to see if school credit is a possibility.